NOTICE TO OUR CUSTOMERS!

 WHY NOT KILL IT?

 Never kill a snake.
 It doesn’t make sense to kill a harmless and beneficial animal — and Utah law makes it illegal to kill native reptiles — including rattlesnakes.
 Snakes don’t attack people and they don’t want to bite us.
 The best thing to do is leave them alone.
 Be nice to snakes and they’ll be nice to you!

 FREE PEST CONTROL!

-While most snakes eat rodents, some species eat insects, slugs and snails—the very things that want to devour your garden!
+While most snakes eat rodents, some species eat caterpillars, slugs and other pests that want to devour your garden!
 If you have a snake in your yard, chances are it’s harmless and doing you a huge favor by providing free pest control.
-If you have a rattlesnake in your yard, you need to have it removed for the safety of people and pets.

 WHAT HAPPENS TO THEM?

 We love snakes and would never harm one.
 All snakes will be relocated back to suitable wild habitat in accordance with state wildlife laws.
 There, they can continue to perform their roles as valued members of a balanced ecosystem.